The urban metabolism: a global urban challenge

-The overall vision for the district located between the Champs-Élysées roundabout and the Arc de Triomphe builds up the quality of use over a period of ten years through the reduction of nuisances (noise, heat, car traffic...) and improving comfort (air quality, spaces given back to pedestrians...).
+The overall vision for the district located between the Champs-Élysées roundabout and the Arc de Triomphe builds up the quality of use over a period of ten years through the reduction of nuisances (noise, heat...) and improving comfort (air quality, spaces given back to pedestrians...).
 The Étoile intersection is reinvented as a public plaza geared towards tourists and Parisians who come to contemplate the Arc de Triomphe.
 On the avenue, the promenade experience makes a comeback and flâneurs will be able to stroll up and down the historic boulevard in an atmosphere greatly improved by the reduction in motor traffic.
-Reducing traffic lanes will be carried out without penalizing Parisians given the ongoing changes in traffic trends and can be tried out and introduced incrementally.
-Planted “living rooms” will offer spaces to take breaks, and a unified, magnified and newly efficient ground level, associated with traffic lane reduction, makes it easy for pedestrians to cross over to the other side of the avenue to take advantage of new services.
+Planted “living rooms” will offer spaces to take breaks, and a unified, magnified and newly efficient ground level, associated with increased pedestrian space, makes it easy to cross over to the other side of the avenue to take advantage of new services.

 Re-enchanting the hypervoid